thomastoumasu/fullstack/Fullstack/notes.md

 docker network prune -f
 ```

+do not forget to run container with -it if want to interact with it (like using sh read)
+when using -v with a single file be sure it exists in the host, otherwise it will try to create a folder
+-p 3456:3000 means 0.0.0.0:3456:3000 aka opening to anyone, better is -p 127.0.0.1:3456:3000 aka opening only to this computer
+cache dependencies:
+	FROM ruby:3.1.0
+	WORKDIR /usr/src/app
+	RUN gem install bundler:2.3.3
+	-# This willl cache the dependency layers if we ever need to make changes to the source code.
+	COPY Gemfile* ./
+	RUN bundle install
+	COPY . .
+	RUN rails db:migrate RAILS_ENV=production
+	RUN rake assets:precompile
+	CMD ["rails", "s", "-e", "production"]

 redis for simple key value database
 nginx to serve static content, for reverse proxy (see docker-compose and docker-compose.dev in part12-containers-applications/todo-app)
 A proxy server, sometimes referred to as a forward proxy, is a server that routes traffic between client(s) and another system, usually external to the network.
 By doing so, it can regulate traffic according to preset policies, convert and mask client IP addresses, enforce security protocols, and block unknown traffic.
 Systems with shared networks, such as business organizations or data centers, often use proxy servers.
 Proxy servers expose a single interface with which clients interact without having to enforce all of the policies and route management logic within the clients themselves.